Requirements

 Application Information

-The Academy is specifically designed to enhance crime and intelligence analysis by providing a specialized skill set in all areas of law enforcement analysis.
+The Florida Law Enforcement Analyst Academy (FLEAA) is specifically designed to enhance crime and intelligence analysis by providing a specialized skill set in all areas of law enforcement analysis.
 This training program was created for the entire law enforcement community in the State of Florida and provides a standardized training curriculum in the field of law enforcement analysis.
 Academy students will attend a total of six weeks of training, one week a month, over a six-month period.

 Admission to the Analyst Academy at the Florida Department of Law Enforcement is a competitive process and meeting the minimum requirements outlined below does not guarantee automatic admission.